1993 | 1994 | 1995 | 1996 | 1997 | 1998 | 1999 | 2000 | 2001 | 2002 | 2003 | 2004 | 2005 | 2006 | 2007 | 2008 | 2009 | 2010 | 2011 | 2012

 A short history reel covering the rise of Tropfest 1993-2002.

 A man, a woman and some first date nerves – sometimes just being human is embarrassing!

 A father and his blind son struggle to survive on a drought stricken land.

-A time lapse of the crowd arriving in the Domain at Intel Tropfest 2002.
+The crowd in the Domain at Intel Tropfest 2003.